Portfolio

 What we stand for

-Emirates Nuclear Energy Corporation ENEC
+Emirates Nuclear Energy Company ENEC

 ENEC was established by decree in December 2009 by the late His Highness Sheikh Khalifa Bin Zayed Al Nahyan and represents the UAE Peaceful Nuclear Energy Program.
 Through ENEC’s flagship Barakah Nuclear Energy Plant, the company is generating safe, clean and reliable electricity for the UAE, supporting the nation’s social and economic growth and tackling climate change, and spearheading the UAE’s Net Zero by 2050 Strategic Initiative by leading the largest decarbonization effort in the UAE and Arab World.